 - Up to $100 in hotel credits

-- Consumer and travel protection benefits: Trip Delay reimbursement, rental car insurance, baggage insurance, purchase protection, and extended warrant protection
+- Consumer and travel protection benefits: Trip Delay reimbursement, rental car insurance, baggage insurance, purchase protection, and extended warranty protection

 Additionally, the American Express Gold Card has no foreign transaction fees so it can be your best buddy whenever you want to eat or shop abroad.
 Foreign transaction fees typically cost 3% for each transaction done.